-- 1. The quality and significance of the candidate's professional publications (artistic productions/performances). - 2.
-Candidate's reputation and relative standing in (his/her) field. - 3.
+- 2. Candidate's reputation and relative standing in (his/her) field. - 3.
 Candidate's general potential for scholarly achievement.

 We will make every effort to maintain confidentiality of your review.
 However, these letters may be subject to release under Georgia law.
 Your reply will be employed only in the appointment process.
 Thank you for your assistance in this matter.